-Coding is an introductory computer science course that empowered students to create authentic artifacts and engage in computer science as a medium for creativity, communications, problem-solving and fun.
-Units will include but are not limited to flying drones, programming robots, and 3D printing.
+STEM is an introductory computer science course that empowers students to create authentic artifacts and engage in computer science as a medium for creativity, communication, problem-solving, and fun.
+Units will include but are not limited to flying drones, designing CO2 dragsters, programming robots, and 3D printing.